InzmamHaq/codeCoverage/README.md

-# Example of End To End Testing Using Selenium Webdriver and Jasmine Tests With Istanbul Code Coverage
+# Example of End To End Testing Using Protractor,TypeScript and Jasmine Tests With Istanbul Code Coverage

 ## Goal